henryzihaohuang/Star-Tours/README.md

   <img src="https://media.giphy.com/media/phMHahfz4jrgYvKqRO/giphy.gif" width="480" height="246" frameBorder="0" allowFullScreen>
 </p>

- Star Tours utilizes Ruby on Rails in the backend and React, Redux, and NodeJS in the frontend.
+### Star Tours utilizes Ruby on Rails in the backend and React, Redux, and NodeJS in the frontend.

+To load the application please `npm install && bundle install`, create the db, migrate, and run `npm run start` && `rails s`.

 -------------

 # Standout Features